Mprabhudev044/YOUTUBE_SENTIMENTAL_ANALYSIS/README.md

 In this project i have analyzed the youtube dataset to identify the positive sentiments,negative sentiments,most frequently used emojis  and much more.

-The analysis is doen on these problem statements:
+The analysis is done on these problem statements:

 1. Using polarity to finid the postive and negative responses.